stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

       - `host: review.[CLUSTER-NAME].kubeapp.cloud`: Specifies the host for the Ingress resource.
 You can replace [CLUSTER-NAME] with the actual name of your cluster.
 This means that the Ingress resource will handle requests for the host review.[CLUSTER-NAME].kubeapp.cloud.

-        > Note: In order to use a different host, you must have a DNS record pointing to the OpenShift cluster's external IP or load balancer.
+        > Note: In order to use a different host, you must have a DNS record pointing to the cluster's external IP or load balancer.

       - `paths`: Specifies a list of paths for the given host.